 Every 18 seconds in the United States a burglary occurs.
 In 2017, 1.4 million burglaries cost property owners $3.4 billion in losses.
 The average burglary lasts ten minutes or less, and nearly 30% of the time the criminal enters the property through an unlocked door or window.

-Thankfully, there are things you can do today to enhance your home security.
+Thankfully, there are things you can do today to enhance your home security in addition to considering the best gun for home defense.

 We’ll look at twelve simple steps you can take as soon as you finish reading this article to make your home more secure.
 By using these techniques, you’ll be ready to better protect your home from burglary and harm.